tebwritescode/subwaysurfers-text-multi/README.md

 3. Open the local server in your browser.

 4. Paste a link to the article you want converted into the textbox, and press `<enter>`!
 The video takes a while to generate, but the terminal should show that the program is running.
+   * If it asks you to override any files, override them.